-Microsoft’s October 2 event: Surface Pro 7, New Surface with ARM processor expected
+Microsoft’s Surface event 2019: How to watch and what to expect

 Surface Earbuds

 Microsoft is also planning to launch a pair of premium truly wireless earbuds.
 They are said to include a touch-sensitive control mechanism, and Cortana integration.
-The Surface Buds will compete with the likes of Apple AirPods, Amazon Echo Buds and Samsung Bubs.
+The Surface Buds will compete with the likes of Apple AirPods, Amazon Echo Buds and Samsung Galaxy Bubs.

 Surface Centaurus with Windows 10X